roothide/Dopamine-roothide-dev/README.md

 - [ ]  Implement a libobjc shim to auto convert path
 - [ ]  Implement a libswift shim to auto convert path
 - [ ]  Auto redirect to shim library when compile/link
+- [ ]  A tool to auto redirect to shim for mach-o
-- [ ]  Adapt theos for RootHide
+- [ ]  Adapt theos tools for RootHide
-- [ ]  Adapt bootstrap for RootHide
+- [ ]  Adapt bootstraps for RootHide
 - [ ]  Adapt Sileo store for RootHide
 - [ ]  Adapt Zebra store for RootHide
 - [ ]  Adapt NewTerm app for RootHide
-- [ ]  Auto redirect to shim library for mach-o
-- [ ]  Adapt Filza file manager for RootHide
+- [ ]  Adapt Filza manager for RootHide
 - [ ]  Implement a blacklist selector app